topyo/Microservices-Development/README.md

 <p><a href="https://aws.amzon.com/cloudformation/">AWS CloudFormation</a></p>
 <p><a href="https://aws.amazon.com/elasticloadbalancing/applicationloadbalancer/">Elastic Load Balancing</a></p>

-Lets look at the architecture overview before we move on
+Lets look at the architecture before we move on

 ![](/m1.png)

 We deploy the monolith by following the steps below

-## Step 1.
+#### Step 1.
 Navigate to the AWS CloudFormation console and select ***Create stack***

 ![](/2.1.png)

 a.
 Select Upload a template file and choose the ecs.yml file from the GitHub project at amazon-ecs-nodejs-microservice/2-containerized/infrastructure/ecs.yml then select Next.

-***Note that the GitHub project at amazon-ecs-nodejs-microservice/2-containerized/infrastructure/ecs.yml was downloaded/ cloned ealier in Module 1
+#### Note that the GitHub project at amazon-ecs-nodejs-microservice/2-containerized/infrastructure/ecs.yml was downloaded/ cloned ealier in Module 1
 ![](/2.2.png)

 b.
 For the stack name, enter *BreakTheMonolith-Demo*.(Please ensure you type the name and not copy&paste) and verify that the other parameters have the following values: